LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

    :alt: node hierarchy
    :align: center

+   LassoApp Node Hierarchy

 Content Representations
 -----------------------

-Each resource is associated with a content type and this content type is used when handling, or representing, the object produced by a resource.
+Each resource is associated with a content type which is used when handling, or representing, the object produced by a resource.
 This handling occurs automatically when a node is requested via a web request and is formatted for output via HTTP.
-This handling is performed by a variety of :dfn:`content representation` objects, each tailored for specific file extension, like .jpg or .js, and content type such as :mimetype:`image/jpeg` or :mimetype:`application/javascript`.
+This handling is performed by a variety of :dfn:`content representation` objects, each tailored for specific file extension, like ".jpg" or ".js", and content types such as :mimetype:`image/jpeg` or :mimetype:`application/javascript`.
 New content representation objects can be added and existing representations can be tailored for specific application objects.